What does healthy recovery look like?

 These are challenging for me to answer.
 Not because I don’t know the signs of a healthy recovery, but because people generally don’t like to hear, “Well, we’re never ‘recovered,’ we’re always going to be in recovery and a work in progress.”
 People are a bit more optimistic when I explain that with a good, healthy recovery that is worked every single day, we can stay clean and emotionally sober.

 Those of us in recovery and healing will have different journeys.
 Just like we have unique fingerprints, we have unique brains, and that means many of us - not all - will have setbacks (using and emotionally) and relapses before we find long-lasting sobriety.
 The same is true for loved ones on their journeys to healing.
 Our recovery and healing aren’t linear.
 We’ll have peaks and valleys.
 It’s what we do while we’re in those valleys that determine how things will be moving forward.
-Do we learn and grow or we do we wallow in pity and shame?
+Do we learn and grow or do we wallow in pity and shame?

 The person struggling defines what sobriety looks like for them.
 I described mine in the Three Circles post.
 It may change and evolve over time, but the only person who can define it, is the person experiencing it.